Florence Griffith Joyner

-Florence Delorez Griffith Joyner (born Florence Delorez Griffith; December 21, 1959 – September 21, 1998), also known as Flo-Jo, was an American track and field athlete and the fastest woman ever recorded, setting world records in the 100m and 200m in 1988.
-She was married to Al Joyner, a 1984 Olympic gold medalist in the triple jump.
-He was also her coach and husband during her success as a four-time Olympic medalist.
+Florence Delorez Griffith Joyner (née Griffith; December 21, 1959 – September 21, 1998), also known as Flo-Jo, was an American track and field athlete who set world records in the 100m and 200m in 1988.
 During the late 1980s, she became a popular figure due to both her record-setting athleticism and eclectic personal style.

 Griffith Joyner was born and raised in California.
 She was athletic from a young age and began running at track meets as a child.
 While attending California State University, Northridge (CSUN), and the University of California, Los Angeles (UCLA), she continued to compete in track and field.
-While still in college, she qualified for the 100 m 1980 Olympics but did not compete due to the U.S. boycott.
-She made her Olympic debut four years later, winning a silver medal in the 200-meter distance at the 1984 Olympics in Los Angeles.
-At the 1988 U.S. Olympic trials, Griffith set a new world record in the 100-meter sprint.
+While still in college, she qualified for the 100 meters for the 1980 Olympics, but did not compete due to the U.S. boycott.
+She made her Olympic debut four years later, winning a silver medal in the 200-meters at the 1984 Olympics in Los Angeles.
+At the 1988 U.S. Olympic trials, Griffith set a new world record in the 100-meters.
 She won three gold medals at the 1988 Olympics.

-In February 1989, Griffith Joyner abruptly retired from athletics.
+In February 1989, Griffith Joyner abruptly retired from track and field.
 She remained a pop culture figure through endorsement deals, acting, and designing.
 In 1998, at age 38, she died in her sleep during an epileptic seizure caused by a birth defect.
 Griffith Joyner is buried at the El Toro Memorial Park in Lake Forest.

 Early life

-Griffith was born in Los Angeles, California, the seventh of eleven children born to Robert, an electrician, and Florence Griffith, a seamstress.
+Florence Delorez Griffith was born in Los Angeles, California, the seventh of eleven children born to Robert, an electrician, and Florence Griffith, a seamstress.
 The family lived in Littlerock, California, before Florence Griffith moved with her children to the Jordan Downs public housing complex located in the Watts section of Los Angeles.

 When Griffith was in elementary school, she joined the Sugar Ray Robinson Organization, running in track meets on weekends.
 She won the Jesse Owens National Youth Games two years in a row, at the ages of 14 and 15.
 Griffith ran track at Jordan High School in Los Angeles.

 Showing an early interest in fashion, Griffith persuaded the members of the track team to wear tights with their uniforms.
 As a high school senior in 1978, she finished sixth at the CIF California State Meet behind future teammates Alice Brown and Pam Marshall.
 By the time she graduated from Jordan High School in 1978, she had set high-school records in sprinting and long jump.